 8. Artichokes

 A source of protein and fiber, they add beautiful color and good nutrition to your dishes.
-Add them to risottos, soups, or stir-fries for a beautiful color and added nutrition.
+Add them to risottos, soups, or stir-fries for vibrant color and enhanced nutrition.

 10. Broccoli